OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-messaging/README.md

 ### Getting started

-The fastest way to work through this guide is to clone the Git repository and use the project thats inside:
+The fastest way to work through this guide is to clone the Git repository and use the project that's inside:

 `git clone https://github.com/openliberty/guide-microprofile-reactive-messaging.git`